aws-samples/multimodal-rag-on-slide-decks/Blog2-LVM-TitanEmbeddings/README.md

   practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
   - `SMExecutionRole` with S3, SageMaker, OpenSearch Service, and Bedrock full access.
-  - `OSPipelineExecutionRole` with access to specific SQS and OSI actions.
+  - `OSPipelineExecutionRole` with access to the S3 bucket and OSI actions.
 - `SageMaker Notebook`: all code for this post is run via this notebook.
 - `OpenSearch Service Serverless collection`: vector database for